 One criticism about the validity of tithing or today is that it cannot apply to Gentiles today since it was only ever applicable to Israel under the Old Covenant.
 Tithing, these critics claim, was integral to the Old Covenant that Israel had with God.
 Therefore, like any other aspects of the Covenant between Israel and God, obedience brought blessing and disobedience brought curse (Deut.
 11:26-27 “See, I am setting before you today a blessing and a curse: the blessing, if you obey the commandments of the LORD your God, which I command you today").
 But tithing was being practiced as an act of worship by other nations and people prior to it being prescribed in the Mosaic Law.
 It therefore appears that the argument that tithing was only an Israelite practice is not historically or Biblically correct.

-The additional argument that Jesus never endorsed tithing for the Christian is based on the assumption that what Jesus taught prior to the Cross was only for Jews.
+The additional argument that Jesus never endorsed tithing for His followers is based on an assumption that what Jesus taught prior to the Cross was only for Jews.
 For example-

 “How terrible it will be for you teachers of religious law and you Pharisees.
 Hypocrites!
 For you are careful to tithe even the tiniest part of your income, but you ignore the important things of the law—justice, mercy, and faith.
 You should tithe, yes, but you should not leave undone the more important things."